 If an originator chooses to initiate IEEE 802.1X authentication utilizing Authentication frames, it first selects an IEEE 802.1X AKM that is supported by the responder.

-The originator then constructs the first Authentication frame of the exchange as follows:
+The originator then shall construct(#676) the first Authentication frame of the exchange as follows:

 Authentication Algorithm Number field is set to 8 (IEEE 802.1X authentication).